-Constructed out of pink quarry stone, its baroque interior is full of neoclassical touches, although one in particular stands out from the pre-Hispanic era: the Cristo de la Sacristia (Christ of the Sacristy or Vestry) crafted from a paste made from corn cane.
-At night, a spectacular light show illuminates the cathedral
+Constructed out of pink quarry stone, its baroque interior is full of neoclassical touches, although one, in particular, stands out from the pre-Hispanic era: the Cristo de la Sacristia (Christ of the Sacristy or Vestry) crafted from a paste made from corn cane.
+At night, a spectacular light show illuminates the cathedra

 Don Miguel Hidalgo y Costilla was professor and principal of this school in the early nineteenth century and Jose Maria Morelos y Pavon, his pupil.

-Today it is a school which preserves relics such as the heart (yes really!) of Melchor Ocampo.
+Today it is a school that preserves relics such as the heart (yes really!) of Melchor Ocampo.
 In 1930, was declared a national monument.
-The building is eclectic style due to multiple modifications that it have had.
+The building is eclectic style due to multiple modifications that it has had.
 However, it still manages to keep its baroque essence.

 The museum is housed in the Former Convent of Buenaventura, a building annexed to the Former Convent of San Francisco, which dates from the 16th century.
 This museum, founded in 1972, aims to exhibit the work of local master craftsmen as well as the collections of the many handicraft types practiced throughout the state.
 It is located on the top floor of the building.
 Shares space with the House of Handicrafts.

 Among many other things, Morelia is famous for its rich sweets.
 Proof of this is that it has a museum dedicated to the subject in which they explain their establishment in convents and monasteries during colonial times, processing in the large houses by morelianas families, product marketing and the birth of the first factories